nottrobin/robinwinslow.uk/_posts/2012-03-13-blog-ideas.md

 Ideas
 ===

+- how to be a good online citizen (basically - link a lot (without no-follow), write good markup, don't cheat - be careful of just following the stats)
+- Websockets
 - Can I make money out of AdSense?
 - Serving fonts as data URIs
 - About downtime and meditation